 Hagler vs Hearns: The War For Respect & Acceptance

-It took Marvelous Marvin Hagler eight years to win the world middleweight title, even longer for people to realise, accept just how good he was.
+It took Marvelous Marvin Hagler nearly eight years to win the world middleweight title, even longer for people to realise, accept just how good he was.

 But one fight changed everything.